danbev/learning-iot/doc/uart-issue.md

 Transmit Data Registry (TDR).
 I'm assuming here that the data would be removed when it is copied to the shift register of the USART.
 Hmm, that might be an incorrect assumption, like think about a mov instruction, that will only copy the data and not remove it from the source register.
-I've check this and the reference manual states that:
+I've checked this and the reference manual states that:
 ```
 Clearing the TXE bit is always performed by a write to the transmit data